otaviojr/node-red-contrib-smartthings/README.md

 **Only the selected devices will send events back to NodeRed.
 Those not selected will not have theirs status updated.**

+Sometimes, the device could appears in more than one session.
+You need to select it for all sessions.
+Otherwise, it will receive only the selected event.
+For example, a TV will appears in the switch and volume sessions.
+If you only select it in the volume session, It will not receive the switch notifications.

 # Device Nodes

 Once in NodeRed at SmartThings group you will see many devices nodes.
 Switch, Level,